 - These services are targeted solely at disabled children and young people.

-- Short breaks at this level can be accessed directly or through referral from the Complex and Additional Needs (CAN) team.
+- Short breaks at this level can be accessed directly or through referral from the Complex Needs (Child Social Care) team.

 - The provider of the service will carry out an assessment and help you decide if the provision is suitable for you and your child or young person.